Full Biography

 - 1st PRIZE at the 12th Chamber Music Competition in Manresa (Catalonia, Spain) with SAX 3+1 (1997)

-- Saxophonist Joan Martí-Frasquier is one of the most interesting performers on the new music scene (Sonograma Magazine)
+- “The saxophonist Joan Martí-Frasquier is one of the most interesting performers in today’s musical landscape.”
+(Sonograma Magazine, 2019)

-- Without a doubt, all of this places Joan Martí-Frasquier as one of the references in the contemporary saxophone and new music
+- “All of this undoubtedly places Joan Martí-Frasquier among the leading figures in the world of contemporary saxophone and new music.”
+(Toda La Música, 2019)